School image

 Kaohsiung American School prides itself on the quality of its faculty, that is made up of dedicated and experienced teachers.
 They are proud to see many students begin their journey at KAS at a young age, and continue through to graduation, as well as have a very low teacher turnover rate, speaking to the strong community feeling felt within the school.

-Kaohsiung American School images
+Latest teaching jobs at Kaohsiung American School

 Taiwan at a glance